Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title

 “I have a little mama bear feeling,” said Montano, who is at the track this week doing in-house interviews over the PA system.
 “But the race is brutal sometimes.
 It’s two laps, a tight race and everyone’s feeling scrappy to try to figure out what position they want to get into.”

-The Olympic trials marked Mu's first meet of the year after dealing with injuries all season.
-She looked to be in good form in her first two rounds, but was out of the running in the final before the first 200 meters.
+The Olympic trials marked Mu’s first meet of the year after dealing with injuries all season.
+She looked to be in good form in her first two rounds, and Kersee said her season was coming together.

+But in the 800 final, she barely made it half a lap.

-Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America's gold-medal win in the 4x400 three years ago in Tokyo.
+Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America’s gold-medal win in the 4×400 three years ago in Tokyo.

 After winning NCAA, national, world and Olympic championships all before turning 21, Mu won a bronze medal at worlds last year and, afterward, conceded she needed a break from all the pressure, social media and other demands that came along with being tagged as one of track’s great new stars.